 Key things for leaseholders to remember

-If you have a leasehold property and are approaching 80 years left on your lease, you should instruct a surveyor directly or via your solicitor to arrange a lease extension.
+If you have a leasehold property and are approaching 80 years left on your lease, you should instruct a surveyor directly or via your solicitor to conduct a lease extension valuation.
 If you are considering selling your property, we would advise you to get the lease extended at this point in order to get the best sale price.
 It’s harder to sell property on a short lease as you limit the audience to cash buyers because lenders are less likely to provide finance.
 You can extend the lease at any point before or after this, as long as you have owned the property for a minimum of two years.

 Lease advisory services

 In the 1960s and 70s, lots of flat developments and office blocks were built to meet the growing demands for housing and business premises, especially in cities where space is limited and land prices had gone through the roof.
 Building upwards and converting existing properties into self-contained flats saves on space and money.
 Forty or fifty years after the initial leases were granted, owners are finding that banks are wary about lending against properties with short leases.
 (80 years or under).

 In the past, flat owners have typically approached solicitors or estate agents to discuss the possibility of leasehold enfranchisement or lease extensions.
 However, residential leasehold law is notoriously complex and specialised, which means that many smaller firms simply don’t have the capacity or expertise to address their clients’ concerns.